JasminDreasond/Tiny-Essentials/docs/libs/TinyPromiseQueue.md

 #### Returns:
 - `Promise<any>`: A promise that resolves or rejects with the result of the task once it's processed.

+### `enqueuePoint(task, id)` 🪢

+Adds an async task to a parallel group in the queue.
+All tasks added with `enqueuePoint` before the next `enqueue` will be executed **simultaneously**, but only after all previous tasks in the queue have completed.

+These grouped tasks share a "concurrent checkpoint" and will run using `Promise.all`.
+Each task resolves or rejects independently.

+If a task is canceled before execution, it will be rejected with the message:
+**"The function was canceled on TinyPromiseQueue."**

+#### Parameters:
+- `task` (`Function`): A function that returns a `Promise` to be executed sequentially.
+- `id` (`string`): Optional ID to identify the task in the queue.

+#### Returns:
+- `Promise<any>`: A promise that resolves or rejects with the result of the task once it's processed.

 ### `cancelTask(id)` ❌

 Cancels a scheduled delay and removes the task from the queue.
 Adds the ID to a blacklist so the task is skipped if already being processed.